josuejaramillo/summer_school_2024_SHiP/README.md

 - Post-processing:
   - `events_analysis.py`: the script computing various distributions with the decaying LLP and its decay products: position of the decay vertices, energy distributions, multiplicity, etc. The output is saved in the folder `plots/<LLP>/<GivenLLP>`.
   - `total-plots.py`: the script making the plots of some averaged quantities, such as the polar acceptance, total geometric acceptance, mean decay probability, etc. The output is a single plot saved in the folder `plots/<LLP>`.
   - `event-display.py`: the script making .pdf and interactive .html plots showing the decay point of the LLP, the direction of its momentum, and the directions of its decay products.
+The output is the event display of 10 random events for the selected decay mode saved in the folder `plots/<LLP>/eventDisplay/<GivenLLP>`.

 ## Output files